-Alternate Means of Compliance means that SFHP Developer has proposed complying with the SFHP requirements through off-site construction, cash payment in lieu of constructing or creating the required SFHP units or manufactured home lots or dedication of land suitable for construction or creation of inclusionary units of equivalent or greater value than would be required for onsite construction, rather than constructing the required units pursuant to subsection 26-1.33.
+Alternate means of compliance means that SFHP developer has proposed complying with the SFHP requirements through off-site construction, cash payment in lieu of constructing or creating the required SFHP units or manufactured home lots, or dedication of land suitable for construction or creation of inclusionary units of equivalent or greater value than would be required for onsite construction, rather than constructing the required units pursuant to subsection 26-1.33 SFCC 1987.

-Applicant means a property owner or agent of a property owner who submits a development request to the city which is subject to any SFHP requirements, or any successor in title that is subject to SFHP requirements.
+Applicant means a property owner or agent of a property owner who submits a development request to the city that is subject to any SFHP requirements, or any successor in title that is subject to SFHP requirements.

-Area median income (AMI) means the median income for the Santa Fe metropolitan statistical area as adjusted for various household sizes and published and revised periodically by the United States Department of Housing and Urban Development.
-However, that in the event of a discrepancy between the AMI established by HUD and HUD's Program Income limits, the higher of the two shall be used to establish AMI for the purpose of SFHP.
+Area median income (AMI) means the median income for the Santa Fe metropolitan statistical area as adjusted for various household sizes and published and revised periodically by the United States Department of Housing and Urban Development (HUD).
+However, in the event of a discrepancy between the AMI established by HUD and HUD's program income limits, the higher of the two (2) shall be used to establish AMI for the purpose of SFHP.

-Certified means a buyer of a Santa Fe Homes Program Unit or renter of such unit whose income has been verified by the city or its agent as meeting the income limits which establish eligibility to buy or rent under the program.
-Buyers shall also receive a certificate verifying they have completed homebuyer training courses as part of the certification process.
+Certified is a term that describes a buyer of a SFHP unit or renter of such unit who has obtained a certificate demonstrating completion of homebuyer training courses and whose income has been verified by the city or its agent as meeting the income limits that establish eligibility to buy or rent under the program.